Beams: Shear and Serviceability

 Cv=1.51kvE(h/tw)2FyC_v = \frac{1.51 k_v E}{(h/t_w)^2 F_y}

-When a beam is subjected to heavy concentrated loads (like a column bearing on the top flange) or at reaction points (like the beam resting on a support pad), the highly localized compressive force can crush or buckle the thin web beneath it.
-These are collectively known as Local Web Failures.
-If the web fails these checks, bearing stiffeners (vertical plates welded to the web beneath the load) must be added.
+When a beam is subjected to heavy concentrated loads (like a column bearing on the top flange) or at reaction points, the highly localized compressive force can crush or buckle the thin web beneath it.
+If the web fails these checks, bearing stiffeners must be added.

-Occurs when the concentrated compressive load causes the web to yield at the flange-to-web junction (the fillet toe).
-It assumes the load spreads out at a 2.5:1 slope.
+Occurs when the concentrated compressive load causes the web to yield at the flange-to-web junction.
+Formula for loads acting far from the member end (AISC J10.2).

 Rn=Fywtw(5k+lb)R_n = F_{yw} t_w (5k + l_b)